 Washington State's adoption of the 2018 and 2021 International Building Code (IBC) included amendments to the original code language to direct designers, engineers, and architects to use Washington Tsunami Design Zone (WA-TDZ) maps, where available, to determine whether structures in Risk Categories III or IV need to be designed for tsunamis.

 Below you will find the 2018 and 2021 WA-TDZ maps.
-The 2021 WA-TDZ went into effect March 15, 2024.
+The 2021 WA-TDZ went into effect March 15, 2024 and was updated July 31, 2024.
 Both the 2018 and 2021 WA-TDZs feature an interactive map where users can access site-specific information, as well as links to download the original map publications that are cited in the respective building codes.
-The interactive map and source publications include tsunami inundation extent (runup), inundation elevation, and maximum current velocity.
+Notable changes between these versions are near-complete mapping of inundation statewide and the removal of a Seattle Fault scenario, which was deemed to be beyond the 2,475 recurrence threshold for hazard recurrence.

 2021 Tsunami Design Zone